-Bill 41 Patients First Act passes without key amendments from nonprofits
+Bill 41 Patients First Act passed without key amendments from nonprofits

-Bill 41, the Patients First Act, passed last week.
+Bill 41, the Patients First Act, was passed in December 2016.
 The health care legislation was intended to increase access to care and better coordination and continuity by merging Community Care Access Centres (CCACs) into Local Health Integration Networks (LHINs).
-However, it sets a dangerous precedent, allowing a LHIN-appointed supervisor to take over community nonprofits and risking the independence of nonprofit organizations.
-Sector concerns also included opening the door to profit-seeking providers in community support services.

 Early Words – Hamilton Preschool Speech & Language Service, Central South Infant Hearing Program and Central South Blind Low Vision Program